Big bowls of laksa, year-round sunshine, clean, safe spaces and holiday ops galore make Singapore one of the best places on earth to bring up kids…

-Kate, mum to Jess
+Kate, mum to Jess and Sienna

 I love how kid-friendly Singapore is.
 It might be modest in size, yet it has so much to offer for kids of all ages.
 Whether it’s getting out and about to one of the many parks (it’s not called the Garden City for nothing!), to the endless indoor play options for when the weather is a little unpredictable.
 I’ve loved exploring with my toddler, Jess, in tow, and our list of things to do is never-ending, which is a good thing when you’re trying to entertain a two-year-old!

 Angela, mum to Xavier and Marcel